John Frusciante: Artistry and legacy

 Frusciante's musical style has evolved over his career.
 Although he received moderate recognition for his early guitar work, it was not until later in his career that music critics and guitarists alike began to fully recognize it.
 Frusciante attributes this recognition to his shift in focus, stating that he chose an approach based on rhythmic patterns inspired by the complexity of material Jimi Hendrix and Eddie Van Halen produced.
 On earlier records, he was influenced by various underground punk and new wave musicians.
-Rolling Stone named him the 18th-greatest guitarist of all time in 2003, the 25th-greatest guitarist of all time in 2023.
+Rolling Stone named him the 18th-greatest guitarist of all time in 2003, and the 25th-greatest guitarist of all time in 2023.